What Makes a Good Whitewater River Guide?

 So How Much Should I Tip?

 Sizing of gratuities for whitewater river guides depends on many factors – these include, but are not limited to the length of the trip, the cost of the trip and the level of whitewater on your trip.
 A gratuity can be based on the number of people in your rafting party or by using a percentage formula based on the overall cost of the rafting trip.
-Gratuities based on a per person basis can be as low as $3-$10 per person for a short, one day or partial day rafting trip.
-Per person gratuities can then range to double that amount or more for certain expensive and high level trips day trips.
+Gratuities based on a per person basis can be as low as $3-$10 per person for a short or partial day rafting trip.
+Per person gratuities can then range to double that amount or more for full day trips and day trips with very challenging rapids.
 Multi-day trips require an additional commitment by both the guides and the guests – care for the guests and expectations from the guests last 24 hours each day.
 Gratuities for these trips reflect these added layers of round-the-clock attentiveness and are usually based on a percentage of the larger trip costs.
 Gratuities in the 5%-10% range of the trip cost are standard and can range higher for multi-day trips where service is exceptional.

 When & Where Should I Tip My Whitewater River Guide?

 Gratuities can be given to trip leaders or directly to the guide, depending on the situation.
 Some guests prefer to be more discreet and leave something in an envelope at the Front Desk with a note of thanks for the guide.
 If an outfit is pooling tips, often the gratuities are entrusted to the lead guide of the trip and then distributed later.
 If gratuities are accepted by individual guides, they can be given at the end of the adventure in person or left at the service desk if the guide is unavailable because of other duties or if they have returned to the river for another trip that same day.

 Article by Frank Mooney, Crab Apple Whitewater Rafting